decentralized-identity/didcomm.org/site/content/protocols/media-sharing/1.0/readme.md

   -  `metadata`: (optional) any relevant information that might the used by an agent to better show the item.
 Some initial known fields are:
      -  `preview`: base64 string containing a thumbnail (used mostly for images and videos)
      -  `blurhash`: compact representation of a placeholder for an image (used mostly for images and videos)
-     -  `duration`: number containing media duration in seconds (used for videos and audios)
+     -  `duration`: number containing media duration in seconds (used mostly for videos and audio files)

 DIDComm v1 example: